 Secure Socket Layer certificate is used by many websites like Google, Facebook, and Twitter.
 Instead of HTTP in the link, you may see https which is indicating the SSL certification.
 This ensures that the connection is encrypted and safe to use.

-So if your site involves entering usernames or passwords, then it’s necessary that you use SSL certificate for securing everyone’s personal information.
+So if your site involves entering usernames or passwords, then it’s necessary that you use an SSL certificate for securing everyone’s personal information.

 5. Use Trusted WordPress Themes

 So much so these faulty plugins might contain some security loopholes.
-Hence hackers can easily intrude your site through these plugins.
+Hence hackers can easily intrude on your site through these plugins.